 - Attract funding or use your budget

-There are two options to finance your IoT product development process: your savings or external investments.
+There are two options to finance your IoT development services: your savings or external investments.
 You can also combine these by attracting investments at any point of the development procedure — be it the ideation, early-stage development, or commercialization.
 Among external investment options are venture capitalists, partner financing, angel investors, crowdfunding, grants, and others.

 - Develop the architecture of your solution